+- Acting on identified risks and impacts.
 Together with partners or on our own, we engage in programmes, projects, initiatives and activities to address identified risks and impacts.
 In some cases, it is about prevention and mitigation, and in other cases about remedial measures and work towards systemic change.
-Read more about our sustainability work in our Sustainability Report 2018.
-Below are some examples of modern slavery, forced labour and child labour risks identified in the value chain, ongoing efforts to address these, and relevant updates for the financial year 2017-2018:
+Read more about our sustainability work in our Sustainability Report 2019

+On page 10 see examples of modern slavery, forced labour and child labour risks identified in the value chain, ongoing efforts to address these, and relevant updates for the financial year 2018 - 2019.